-Apart from U.S. Grant and William T. Sherman, which one of these officers was the least deserving of the discipline he received from superiors?
+Apart from U.S. Grant and William T. Sherman, which Civil War officer was the least deserving of the discipline he received from superiors?

 Debaters will each make his or her case to the assembled multitude attending the January 2022 meeting.
 The winner, chosen by majority vote of members and guests attending, will, of course, receive fabulous prizes.

 “War in the West: Battle of Glorietta Pass”

 Lynn and Julianne Herman have presented programs to Civil War Roundtables on their Civil War travels.
 These include Civil War in the Far, Far West, Civil War Florida, Tragedy in Lawrenceville, Pennsylvania – The Allegheny Arsenal Explosion, and The New Mexico Campaign and the Battle of Glorieta Pass, the Gettysburg of the West.

 Lynn Herman is the former State Representative in the Pennsylvania House of Representatives serving the 77th Legislative District, largely Philipsburg, Port Matilda, and State College areas of Centre County for 24 years (1983 – 2006).
 He is currently a Government Relations/Business Development Consultant and President of Hometown Sports Magazine.
 Julianne Herman is retired after 45 years employed as a Registered Nurse in the Operating Room, graduating from St. Joseph’s Hospital School of Nursing.
 She currently serves as Secretary on the Pennsylvania Military Museum Board of Directors and as Chairperson of the Friends of the Pennsylvania Military Museum Speakers Series.
 Both Mr. and Mrs. Herman are Civil War re-enactors and share an interest and passion for all American history.
 They have served the Central Pennsylvania Civil War Round Table for several years as president and secretary, respectively.